 A twelve layer cake covered in edible gold!

-This cake is epic.
+This Hercules Cake is epic.
 Epic like Hercules.
 In fact, it has twelve layers, one for each of the twelve labors of Hercules.
 It’s a fiori di sicilia (orange-vanilla; you could easily make it vanilla if you prefer) cake with honey frosting covered in edible gold.
 Yes, Edible.
 Gold.

-I was determined to figure out how to cover a cake in edible gold without using fondant for Disney Dinners: Hercules.
+I was determined to figure out how to cover my Hercules Cake in edible gold without using fondant for Disney Dinners: Hercules.
 According to the The Internet, applying edible gold to frosting is impossible.
 I’m here to tell you that it’s not.
 I figured out how!
 Now this won’t be solid gold, but rather a gorgeous ancient, speckled gold look that’s such to wow your guests.

 The Rose Table is in no way affiliated with The Walt Disney Company.